-The majority of my research interests involve the development of new analysis approaches and new acquisition approaches to explore fast dynamics with fluorescence microscopy.
+The majority of my research interests involve combining advancements in analysis and hardware to develop methods and tools for fluorescence microscopy.

 |A phasor plot of a bulk fluorescein sample.|

 When fluorophores are excited they emit a photon after a delay with an exponential probability distribution.
 These delays are often analyzed by fitting to one or more exponentials, but this approach is challenging in the presence of complicated backgrounds or in the low-count limit.

 Phasor analysis is an alternate approach to analyzing lifetimes which uses a Fourier analysis of photon arrival times to determine lifetimes or evaluate combinations of lifetime components.
 It provides several powerful advantages such as being very fast to compute, and yielding results with meaningful interpretations even in complicated environments.